jrjohn/arcana-cloud-python/docs/KUBERNETES_DEPLOYMENT.md

 4. **Storage Classes Vary by Cluster**: Docker Desktop uses `hostpath`, cloud providers use different classes
 5. **Readiness Probes Affect Service Routing**: Pods not passing readiness checks won't receive traffic
 6. **Labels Are Powerful**: Use labels to select and manage groups of pods efficiently
+7. **Exempt Health Checks from Rate Limiting**: Health and monitoring endpoints must be exempt from rate limiting to prevent probe failures and pod restarts
+8. **PCRE Library Names Change**: Use `libpcre2-dev` for newer Debian/Ubuntu versions, not `libpcre3-dev`
+9. **uWSGI Offers Better Performance**: Advanced features like dynamic scaling, built-in stats, and better buffer management make uWSGI superior for production
+10. **Updating Deployment YAMLs Requires kubectl apply**: Simply editing deployment files doesn't update running deployments - you must run `kubectl apply` to apply changes
+11. **Service Ports Must Match Pod Ports**: Exposing a port in the Dockerfile and Deployment isn't enough - the Kubernetes Service must also expose that port for external access

 ---